Sebastianhju/Runeterra-5e/Runes.md

 ## Keystones
 ### Glacial Augment  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/GlacialAugment.png" Align=left width=20% height=20%>

-Once a turn when you immobilize a creature, they and all enemies within 15 feet of the target gains a *Mark of Cold* that lasts until they take damage.
+Once a turn when you immobilize a creature, they and all enemies within 15 feet of the target gains a *Mark of Cold* that lasts for a minute. *Mark of Cold* can stack with itself, but all marks can be removed with a lesser restoration spell.
 Once this effect is used, it cannot be used again until 24 seconds has passed

-A marked creatures speed is reduced by 10 feet and they have a -2 penalty to all attack rolls.
+A marked creatures speed is reduced by 10 feet and their to hit modifiers are reduced by a number equal to half your proficiency bonus rounded up.

-Attacks against creatures with *Mark of the Cold* have advantage and if it hits the mark is consumed and the target takes 1d6 additional cold damage.
+Attacks against creatures with *Mark of the Cold* have advantage.

-The damage increases by 1d6 at level 5, 9, 13 and 17.

 ---